Ike Turner: 1977–2007: Later career

 After his breakup with Tina, singer Holly Maxwell sang with Turner on occasion from 1977 to 1985 and again for eight months in 1992.
 She reported a positive working relationship with Turner, and later released the memoir Freebase Ain't Free about their close friendship.
 In 1979, Turner spent time in the studio with Chaka Khan following her separation from her manager-husband.
 She told Jet: "He's been real inspiration and a catalyst emotionally and in other ways as well.
 We plan to record together."
 Turner struggled to find success due to his cocaine addiction and run-ins with the law.
 In 1988, Turner attempted an ill-fated return to the stage with Marcy Thomas, Bonnie Johnson, and Jeanette Bazzell as his Ikettes.

 While Turner was in prison following a drug conviction, Ike & Tina Turner were inducted to the Rock & Roll Hall of Fame in 1991.
 Tina did not attend because she took the year off from making public appearances, so Phil Spector delivered a speech at the ceremony on their behalf.
 After his release from prison, Turner told the press that he was nervous about returning to performing live, but had plans to return to the studio.
 He sold 20 unreleased Ike & Tina Turner masters to the independent label Esquire Records.
+In 1992, Turner performed as a special guest at Oliver Sain's Soul Reunion concert at Mississippi Nights in St. Louis.

 Hip-hop group Salt-N-Pepa sampled Turner's composition "I'm Blue (The Gong Gong Song)", released by the Ikettes in 1961, for their 1993 single "Shoop".
 The song reached No. 4 in the Billboard Hot 100 and Turner earned around half a million dollars in royalties.
 He re-recorded "I'm Blue" as a duet with singer Billy Rogers in 1995.
 Produced by Rogers, the remake received favorable reviews.
 Turner later appeared on the song "Love Gravy" with Rick James for the soundtrack album Chef Aid: The South Park Album.